ditchergraham/mysql-webapi/README.md

 http://localhost/web-api/Login.php

 If you specified the correct api_key, email of the user and the password of the user, the API should return `"code": 200,` in JSON format.

+### DatabaseModel
+The database model is user to make a connection to the database.
+If you want to further expand your application, you can use the CRUD functions in this model.